Faculty and Staff

 - EDFD 5773 Advanced Topics in Educational Psychology

 Cambria, J. & Dicke, A. (in press).
-Rethinking Behavioral Engagement: Behavioral Manifestations in Context.
+Next steps in studying engagement: The value of examining observable forms of engagement.
 In: I. Schoon & R. K. Silbereisen (Eds.).
 Pathways to Adulthood: Social inequalities, structure and agency and social change.

 Cambria, J., Brandt, H., Nagengast, B., & Trautwein, U. (2017).
 Frame-of-reference effects of values on student performance in mathematics and English.
 ZDM Mathematics Education, 49 (2), 1-13. doi:10.1007/s11858-017-0841-0